-Anyway, in 1995 I was on my way to do some work in an outback town called Birdsville.
-It was a 700km dirt road commute to this job, and with about 160km left to go I decided to stop for a beer in Betoota, which at the time was world’s smallest town.
-The “town” (I’ve seen it on some world maps) consisted of the Betoota Hotel… and its 85 year-old proprietor, a Polish immigrant known locally as Ziggy.
+Back in ’95 I was contracted to do a job in the outback Queensland town of Birdsville.
+Reaching there was a 700km dirt-road commute, so with about 160km left to go I decided to stop for a beer in Betoota, which at the time was world’s smallest town.
+The “town” (I’ve seen it labeled on some world maps) consisted of the Betoota Hotel… and its 85 year-old proprietor, a Polish immigrant known locally as Ziggy.

 The old man was a legendary character in those parts.
-His pub was the front room of his house (the only structure on the 400km stretch of dirt road between Windorah and Birdsville in the far west of Queensland – 1430km from Brisbane, the state capital).
-The Bar of his hotel comfortably seated about four people.
+His pub was the front room of his house (the only structure on the 400km stretch between Windorah and Birdsville in the far west of Queensland – 1430km from Brisbane).
+The Bar of his hotel comfortably seated four.
 This small building, the two fuel bowsers out the front and some rusty junk out the back comprised his town.
 The town of Betoota.

 Ziggy was well known for his fiery temper.
 If he didn’t like the look of you (which apparently was most of the time) he would refuse to open his door.
 He was also known to be armed, and was not unacquainted with the western Queensland police, who were occasionally called out to Betoota after altercations between the old man and the ill-prepared outback travelers who dared stop in his town.
 Rumours were rife about his past during WWII, and whenever some brave (or idiotic) person asked him about this he would generally change the subject or pretend not to understand the question.
 It was said he used to take down sign posts around his district, and that if (when) tourists complained about his fuel prices he would give them false directions, sending them to an uncertain fate, into the even more remote South Australian desert.

 I knew none of this when I first stepped through the open door of the Betoota hotel in 1995.
 A grumpy looking old man looked me up and down and stared at my dreadlocks for an extended moment.
-He looked through his front window at my vehicle, which was a big turbo-diesel 4WD, marked as belonging to the Queensland government.
+He looked through his front window at my vehicle, a turbo-diesel 4WD, with Queensland government markings.
 The old man shrugged his shoulders, silently pointed to a bar stool and placed a cold bottle of beer on the bar in front of it.
 I nodded in appreciation, sat down, drank my beer, then nodded again toward the fridge for another.

 Ziggy started asking me questions, mainly about why a city boy like myself with such stupid long hair would be in a place like this.
-I told him I lived in the local area (only 550km to the East, in Longreach) and that I liked it here in the outback.
-The old guy started chatting while I had another couple of beers, and I learned that he’d left Poland during WWII and had been in the Queensland outback ever since.
-Perhaps it was due to his self-imposed exile that he still retained a thick Polish accent, and I only caught every third or fourth word he said.
+I told him I lived in the local area (550km East, in Longreach) and that I liked it here in the outback.
+The old-timer started chatting while I had another couple of beers, and I learned that he’d left Poland during WWII and had been here ever since.
+Perhaps it was due to his self-imposed exile that he’d retained a thick accent, and I only caught every third or fourth word he said.
 I nodded and smiled and had another beer while he chatted away.
 Ziggy didn’t smoke or drink.

-A police car pulled up outside the pub, which was the last thing I expected (on that road it was usual to encounter another vehicle every hour or so, and usually these were trucks delivering supplies to the outback communities).
-I grabbed my car-keys off the bar and put them in my pocket, which I knew was completely pointless.
+A police car pulled up outside the pub, which I hadn’t expected (on that road it was usual to encounter another vehicle every hour or so, and usually these were trucks delivering supplies to the outback communities).
+I grabbed my car-keys off the bar and put them in my pocket, which was entirely pointless.
 The cop swaggered into the bar and said hi to Ziggy and then to me.
-He asked if the vehicle outside was mine (as if I’d walked here through the desert?), then before waiting for my reply he sat down beside me and instructed me to hand over my keys.
+He asked if the vehicle parked outside (the only vehicle in town aside from his patrol car) was mine, then sat down beside me before I could answer and told me to hand over my keys.